markround/tiller/docs/plugins/reusable.md

 # Reusable

-This plugin allows develops to reuse file templates.
+This plugin allows developers to reuse file templates.

 # Enabling the plugin
 Add the `reusable` plugins in your `common.yaml`, e.g.